Covid vaccine and blood cancer

 - Which risks you’ll remove completely (for example, you might get shopping delivered so you can avoid the shops)

-- Which risks you’ll reduce (for example, still spending time with some family members, but not having close physical contact, and only seeing a few close family members)
+- Which risks you’ll reduce (for example, still spending time with family, but avoiding crowded situations)

 - Which risks you can’t you remove (for example, going to work)